raspberry-pi-nano

 Alt+M #Activate/deactivate mouse support

-Now we can double-click on the first character we want to select, and click again on the last one.
-Now that we have the text selected, we can cut or copy the text as we have seen in the previous section.
+Now we can double-click on the first character we want to select, and then click on the last one.
+Now that we have selected the text, we can cut or copy the text as we saw in the previous section.

-A very useful function when working with text files such as configuration files, logs, etc., is to combine two or more files.
-Thus, it is possible to insert the content of a file into the current file by pressing:
+A very useful function when working with text files like configuration, logs, etc., is to combine two or more files.
+Thus, it is possible to insert the content of one file into the current file by pressing:

 Ctrl+R

-Another way to combine files is when saving the file (pressing Ctrl+X or Ctrl+O) using the shortcuts:
+Another way to combine files is when saving the file (by pressing Ctrl+X or Ctrl+O) use the shortcuts:

 Of course, in Nano it is possible to search for text within the current file.
-To do this, we press:
+To do that, we press:

 Ctrl + W #Search text